UKFELs/Puffin/README.md

 only external packages now required are FFTW (version 3.3 onwards), and parallel HDF5 libraries.

+Docker images can be fetched from [here](https://hub.docker.com/u/mightylorenzo/).
+There are currently 2 - a 'full' container intended for development purposes, which has all tests built, along with the testing infrastructure (pFUnit) and developer and user documentation, etc. The other, the 'user' container, is run like an executable.
+You pass it the number of processors you want to use, and the name of the input file in the current directory to run.

 Please note Puffin is currently under active development.
 An 'official' release will be tagged soon.
 Documentation is being developed [here](https://ukfels.github.io/puffinDocs/).